niyarrbarman/cuda/index.md

 extended vec-add to compare 1d vs 3d kernel layouts. same operation, different thread organization.

+this was me coming back to the same problem but forcing it into a 3d shape. the goal was less “go faster” and more “do i really understand `dim3` and 3d indexing, or am i faking it?”. treating a flat array as (nx, ny, nz) made the indexing formulas click.

 code: [01_vec_add_3d.cu](https://github.com/niyarrbarman/cuda/tree/main/src/vec-add/01_vec_add_3d.cu)

 1d kernel is straightforward. one dimension, linear indexing: